asyncapi/learning-paths/100-level-AsyncAPI-Intro/step1.md

 An event signifies a change in the system's state that triggers communication between different services.
 Event-driven architecture (EDA) decomposes an application into several components interacting via events.
 These components encompass event producers and consumers:

-- An event **producer** identifies an event and transmits relevant information through the event channel.
+- An event **producer** identifies an event and sends relevant information through the event channel.
 - An event **consumer** subscribes to an event channel to receive and process event data.

 Each component can fulfill the role of an event producer, consumer, or both.